danukarangith/crop-management-react/README.md

-# Project Name: Green Nexus React Development
+#  Green Nexus React Development

 ## Description
 Green Nexus React Development is a modern and dynamic React-based application for monitoring and managing agricultural activities.
 It leverages React, Chart.js, and other libraries to provide an intuitive interface for visualizing data, managing resources, and enhancing productivity.